ustas-eth/daily-glider/articles/boosting-declarative-part/README.md

 _\*You can get `Variables` from a `Contract` instance_

+> [!WARNING]
+> UPD.
+It's now `StateVariables` on the mainnet (newer) version of Glider and in the documentation; keep in mind that there are differences between the versions.

 E.g., if you add `.functions()` to the glide above, you'll get `List[Function]`, where each is without modifiers and contains `selfdestruct` as one of their instructions.

 ```python